leonardr/botfriend/README.md

 #!/bin/bash
 export ROOT=$HOME/scripts/botfriend
 source $ROOT/env/bin/activate
-$ROOT/post --config=$ROOT/bots
+$ROOT/post
 ```

-Here's how I use a cron job to run it once a minute:
+Here's how I use a cron job to run it every five minutes

 ```
-* * * * * /home/leonardr/scripts/botfriend/cron 2> /home/leonardr/scripts/botfriend_err
+*/5 * * * * /home/leonardr/scripts/botfriend/cron 2> /home/leonardr/scripts/botfriend_err
 ```

-That appends any errors that happen during the run to a file which I
+Any errors that happen during the run are appended to a file,
-can check periodically.
+`botfriend_err`, which I can check periodically.

 # Conclusion